diaoquesang/Paper-List-for-Medical-Anomaly-Detection/README.md

 <details close>
 <summary><b>📋 Abstract (Click to Expand)</b></summary>
+Knowledge Distillation (KD) is a promising approach for unsupervised Anomaly Detection (AD).
+However, the student network's over-generalization often diminishes the crucial representation differences between teacher and student in anomalous regions, leading to detection failures.
+To address this problem, the widely accepted Reverse Distillation (RD) paradigm designs the asymmetry teacher and student network, using an encoder as teacher and a decoder as student.
+Yet, the design of RD does not ensure that the teacher encoder effectively distinguishes between normal and abnormal features or that the student decoder generates anomaly-free features.
+Additionally, the absence of skip connections results in a loss of fine details during feature reconstruction.
+To address these issues, we propose RD with Expert, which introduces a novel Expert-Teacher-Student network for simultaneous distillation of both the teacher encoder and student decoder.
+The added expert network enhances the student's ability to generate normal features and optimizes the teacher's differentiation between normal and abnormal features, reducing missed detections.
+Additionally, Guided Information Injection is designed to filter and transfer features from teacher to student, improving detail reconstruction and minimizing false positives.
+Experiments on several benchmarks prove that our method outperforms existing unsupervised AD methods under RD paradigm, fully unlocking RD’s potential.
 </details>

 ## 🕘 9.
 Benchmarks <div id = "s11"></div>

-- [[Nature Communications 2025]](https://www.nature.com/articles/s41467-025-56321-y) **Evaluating Normative Representation Learning in Generative AI for Robust Anomaly Detection in Brain Imaging**
+- [[Nature Communications 2025]](https://www.nature.com/articles/s41467-025-56321-y) **Evaluating Normative Representation Learning in Generative AI for Robust Anomaly Detection in Brain Imaging** [:octocat:](https://github.com/compai-lab/2024-ncomms-bercea.git)

   *Bercea, Cosmin I and Wiestler, Benedikt and Rueckert, Daniel and Schnabel, Julia A*